-Pull them back towards you until the kite stalls and flies backwards towards the ground.
+2 Pull them back towards you until the kite stalls and flies backwards towards the ground.
 To a certain degree you can still control the kite as it flies backwards.
 Never let go of the leader lines when attempting this self-landing procedure.

-Secure the leader lines around a suitable object in a way that the backlines stay "braked" and flying up of the kite again is not possible.
+4 As soon as the helper has the kite securely in their hands, 3 Secure the leader lines around a suitable object in a way that the backlines stay "braked" and flying up of the kite again is not possible.